wssun/MAF/README.md

 # MAF
-MAF is a fragmentation technology for test codes.
+MAF is an automated tool which can be used to extract test fragments from non-standard test codes.